Skip to main content

 Customize the message design

 Personalize the look, feel, and wording to fit your app.
-Let users know what kind of notifications they’ll get and why they’re valuable.See Design in-app messages with drag and drop or Design in-app messages with HTML for details.
+Tell users what kind of notifications they’ll get and why they’re valuable.See Design in-app messages with drag and drop or Design in-app messages with HTML for details.

 In-app message block editor with a push opt-in prompt